10 Cybersecurity Stories That Made the Front Page in 2021 & 2022

 One of the most iconic images from the riot drives this point home: a rioter posted a photo of a laptop allegedly stolen from House Speaker Nancy Pelosi’s desk.
 On the screen was a warning in a black box that read “Capitol: Internet Security Threat: Police Activity.”

-As organizations increasingly recognize the importance of IT security, they run the risk of overlooking physical security.
+As organizations increasingly recognize the importance of IT security and cybersecurity analyst, they run the risk of overlooking physical security.
 In the case of an IT security breach, forensic analysts can use logs to track what systems were infiltrated, track down malware, and determine whether the intruder is still in the system—provided the attacker did not delete these logs—but with a physical attack, it’s harder to piece together what happened and perform coordinated incident response.